lselden/Ctl/README.md

 * max: Number - maximum value
 * step: Number - step increment
 * warp: 'lin' or 'exp' - linear scale ('lin') or exponential scale ('exp').
 * spec: String - a preset for the above values.
-These are defined in CVScale.specs.
+These are defined in Ctl.specs.
 * direction: 'vertical' or 'horizontal' (default 'horizontal')
 * theme: CSS className to be added to the slider.
 Current options are 'electro', 'minimal', 'flat', 'dat'
-* label: String - Slider label
+* label: String - slider label
 * numCharacters: maximum number of characters to show in number box.
 Default is to calculate based on range/step
 * maxPrecision: maximum precision of number display.
 Note that this only affects the display, not the actual value (use 'step' to set the real precision)
 * width: CSS value or Number: set width of slider